UPDATED MAY 31, 2020

 Warning: a bit of code-speak ahead.
 A self storage facility’s physical address on the website can be marked-up in a schema format, meaning that behind each element of the address (including city, state and zip) is a bit of code explicitly defining those different elements.
 This is also known as structured data.

 Why is this important?
-Because Google is increasingly responding to technical SEO considerations in their rankings.
+Because Google is increasingly responding to technical SEO considerations in their rankings, and displaying structured data.
 Using structured data is a great way to establish the proper context for a self storage website, while ensuring consistency of data – especially the most important bits of data: name, address and phone!
+Ultimately, you’re providing good data to those users who would find your service to be relevant and valuable.

 Implementing location schema can usually be handled by a web designer or developer with no significant custom development.
 WordPress has many tools to implement this type of code, usually placed within the theme.